 While most vehicles have a small “blind spot,” or area where it is difficult to see surrounding cars, commercial trucks have much larger blind spots.
 Drivers are advised to stay clear of the rear and sides of commercial trucks to avoid blind spot accidents.
 One good rule of thumb to remember is that if you can’t easily see a truck’s mirrors, they can’t see you.

-When passing a semi-truck, always pass on their left side, and give them ample room before you move back into their lane.
+When passing a semi truck, always pass on the left and give them ample room before you move back into their lane.

-Contact Ashenden & Associates, P.C. for Trucking Accident Representation
+Contact Ashenden & Associates, P.C.
+For Truck Accident Representation

 If you or a loved one have been injured in a trucking accident, please contact Ashenden & Associates, P.C. in Atlanta to set up a free consultation.